isomerpages/moe-woodlandsringsec/_about-us/Philosophy, Mission, Vision, Values.md

 ### **Philosophy, Mission, Vision, Values**

 ##### **School Philosophy**
-We believe that each student is unique and<br>
-whose potential can be maximised so as<br>
-to contribute selflessly to society.
+We believe that each student is unique and whose potential can be maximised so as to contribute selflessly to society.

 ##### **School Vision**
-Every WRS Student is Worthy,<br>
+Every WRS Student is Worthy,
 Resilient and Selfless

 ##### **School Mission**